heapwolf/d/README.md

  - To stop all of the apps that you have deployed, specify `all` in addition to `stop`.

-## Signal an app
+## Send an arbitrary signal to the running code
 __**Commands**__ `d sig <signal>`, `sig <signal>`

 __**Description**__ Send an arbitrary signal to an application.

-## Get info for the deployed app
+## Get info for the deployed code
 __**Commands**__ `d info [name]`, `info [name]`

-__**Description**__ Get information such as the current status of the app, number of drones, uptime, etc.
+__**Description**__ Get information such as the current status of the code, number of network resources it is using, uptime, etc.

- - To get the info for another app, specify the name of the app.
+ - To get the info for another project, specify the name of the project.
 For example: `d info hello-world`.

-## Catalog of all deployed applications
+## Catalog of all deployed code
 __**Commands**__ `d cat`, `cat`

 __**Description**__ Show a catalog of all of the applications that you have currently deployed.